webplatform/docs/guides/advanced_selectors_guide/index.md

 == Descendent selector ==

-Descendent selectors are very similar to child selectors, except that child selectors only select immediate descendents; descendent selectors select matching elements anywhere in the element hierarchy, not just direct descendents.
+Descendent selectors are very similar to child selectors, except that child selectors only select immediate descendants; descendent selectors select matching elements anywhere in the element hierarchy, not just direct descendants.
 Let's look at what this means more carefully.
 Consider the following HTML snippet:

 <pre>&lt;div&gt;
   &lt;p&gt;hello&lt;/p&gt;